aldelaro5/Bug-Fables-Internal-Docs/docs/MainManager/Methods/Inputs.md

 - -3: Calls this method where the `id` is from 4 to 9 using the same `hold` value.
 The return is true if any of these calls returns true
 - -2: Essentially does the same checks described above for all axises inputs, but for [controllers](../../InputIO/Controllers.md), it only checks that the return of InputIO.JoyStick isn't 0.0 (the rest still applies like the stick hold value needing to be false)
 - -1: The return is true if InputIO.anyKeyDown is true (InputIO.anyKey instead if `hold` is true)

+### Issue with `stickholdx` and `stickholdy`
+The check to know if an horizontal or vertical input is being held is incorrect because it doesn't account that the first 4 game [inputs](../../InputIO/Inputs.md) are the 4 cardinal directions unlike [joystick inputs](../../InputIO/Inputs.md#joystick-inputs) where they are pairs of horizontal and vertical axises.

+This discrepancy means that if the player holds left on their joystick or d-pad, it will be seen as if they are holding the ENTIRE horizontal axis instead of specifically knowing that the "left" input is being held.
+This specific scenario causes problems with the [TappingKey](../../Battle%20system/Action%20commands/TappingKey.md) ActionCommand in the left/right mashing prompt mode.
+Specifically, if the player manages to flip flop their held direction from left to right or vice versa within a frame (which can be very doable depending on the controller), the game will not accept this as a non held input because no matter if it's right or left, the game combines both inputs as the axis being held.
+Since it can't distinguish which one is actually held, there's no way to know that the player is actually holding a DIFFERENT input than before.

+The same principle applies with up/down and the vertical axis.

 ## Checking multiple MainManager.GetKey calls
 The following methods calls MainManager.GetKey multiple times and aggregates the result.